kazurayam/ConfiguringKatalonProjectWithJson/POST.md

 Here I tried the `GlobalVariableUpdater` class to update GlobalVariable values runtime.
 It works fine except a point that the "edit Execution Profile" UI will be left un-updated.
 People would expect the UI would always show the truth always, but they wouldn't this case unfortunately.

+If the tester operates the “edit Execption Profile”, for example, switching the profile to display, then the UI would be refleshed with the latest XML; then he would see the updated value.
+He might be confused to see the change at that timing.